Jothomaster/ping-sample/sample/README.md

         > [!NOTE]
         >
-        > Ensure to increase ‘Seq’ number on every message.
+        > Ensure to increase 'Seq' number on every message.
 The device will not receive a message with lower or equal sequence number.
         >
-        > ‘Seq‘ must be higher than 1
+        > 'Seq' must be higher than 1

     Once you have populated the command with data, it should look similar to the following: